fuersten/csvsqldb/install.md

 - You will need the following software packages
   - boost-1.53 or higher
   - lua-5.1 or higher
-  - readline-6.0 or higher (only for the command line interface)
   - cmake-2.8 or higher

 - The easiest way to install these packages is using homebrew
 - Create a build directory in the source directory of csvsqldb and change to it
-- You have to tell cmake where to find the brew readline version, as Mac OS X has
-- an older version `export CMAKE_PREFIX_PATH=/usr/local/Cellar/readline/6.3.8`
 - Call `cmake -DCMAKE_BUILD_TYPE=Release ..`
 - Call `make`